Top debators reflect on the power of using their voice

 Whilst students have gained enormously in their debating skills, coaches too have experienced leadership positions and learned a new skill set to accompany the role – this is something we have really enjoyed, and it’s lovely to think that debating has such a bright future at St Mary’s.

-Isabelle, Vanya and Amelia
+Isabelle M-S., Vanya C. and Amelia A.

 Return to Magnolian 2022